GradienceTeam/themeswitcher/CONTRIBUTING.md

 ## Contributing to the code

 Create a new branch describing what your're working on, for example `feature/{name-of-the-feature}` or `theme/{name-of-the-theme}`.
 When you're done, commit all your changes and create a new merge request.
+Choose the appropriate merge request template.

 ### Coding style